Notice of Required Disclosures

 Test data for the English Placement Test (EPT) and the Entry Level Math Test (ELM) is reported by the CSUSM Office of Institutional Planning and Analysis.

-CSUSM Office of Institutional Planning and Analysis website provides information about CSUSM,'s current and new students, enrollment summaries, University profiles.
+CSUSM Office of Institutional Planning and Analysis website provides information about CSUSM's current and new students, enrollment summaries, University profiles, and Retention Rates.

 Disabled Student Services: Students with documented disabilities who will require reasonable accommodations to take part in University sponsored programs and activities will need to contact Disabled Student Services at (760) 750-4905 or (760) 750-4909 (TTY) for assistance.